 They needed an answer.
 Eventually they would get one.

 “Get Emma to CHEO now,” mom Peggy heard from their family doctor as she watched her daughter skate around the ice.
 Lab work and tests had slowly started to paint a picture of the battle that her body was fighting.
 An exhausted Emma went from the thrill of her favourite sport straight to CHEO’s Emergency Department for a diagnosis that finally came: pre B-Cell acute lymphoblastic leukemia.

 Emma had cancer.

 While cancer can be a scary word, Emma and her family were only focused on beating it.
-Now it felt like there was a road map to recovery.
-This tenacious girl, constantly surrounded by love and support, was ready to go on the offense and she was ready to win.
 Positive thoughts peppered every moment with unwavering consistency.
 “Positivity was, is and always will be key,” Peggy maintains with relentless warmth.

 CHEO became Emma’s second home for three weeks while she underwent the first leg of her oncology journey and afterwards CHEO doctors gave her family the tools they’d need to take on at-home care.

 While a maintenance regimen of daily oral chemotherapy, IV chemo once a month and a lumbar puncture every three months keeps Emma close to CHEO, she’s been grateful for the comfort she’s received through both the ups and downs of her medical journey.
 A positive side effect of Emma’s treatments was keeping her strong enough to enjoy time on the ice, but not all of the outcomes of treatment have been what Emma’s family would have hoped for.

 Avascular necrosis was one of the setbacks that Emma faced as a result of her oncology medications and treatments.
 The bone death in her knees severely threatened her mobility and would need to be addressed in a way that would give a still-growing Emma the best chance to live her best life.